pkpkpk/fress/doc/wasm-guide/0_the_result.md

 If in actuality it fails, and a `Vec<u8>` doesn't arrive where it is expected, then that unwrap causes a [__Panic__][Panic].
 A panic is an unrecoverable fatal runtime error.
 Panics can come from inappropriately unwrapping Result and Option types, but also things such as failed assertions.
 In native rust it would kill the thread, but in WebAssembly it throws a [RuntimeError][Runtime] with a typically useless message.

-Rust offers a way to catch panics by offering to call a `panic_hook` function.
+Rust offers a way to catch panics by calling a `panic_hook` function.
 When a panic occurs, rust will call the hook with a description of the error.
 Serde-fressian is configured to catch the panic, serialize the description, and call an imported js function with a ptr to the serialized panic message.
 If `fress.wasm/call` catches a [RuntimeError][Runtime], it will read from the ptr and return an error map:

 ```clojure
 [{:type :panic